nnanhvan/BellaBeat_DataAnalysis_using_Python/README.md

 + Documentation of any cleaning or manipulation of data
 + A summary of analysis
 + Supporting visualizations and key findings
-+ High-level content recommendations based on the analysis
++ Recommendations based on the analysis

 Click the file 'BellaBeat Analysis with Python.ipynb' to open the project result.